U.S., China in deal on U.N. North Korea rebuke; Russia to back it

 It raised tensions in East Asia at the same time as Japan and South Korea elected new leaders.
 Washington wants them to mend relations after a dispute over an island claimed by both countries.

-(Additional reporting by Steve Gutterman and Gabriela Baczynska in Moscow; Editing by Vicki Allen and Nick Macfie)
+(Additional reporting by Steve Gutterman and Gabriela Baczynska in Moscow; Editing by Vicki Allen)